oda-hub/renku-graph-vis/README.md

 ## `display` command

-The CLI command outputs a graphical representation of the graph as a PNG image.
+This CLI command outputs a graphical representation of the whole project knowledge graph, as a PNG image.
+The graph displayed will be containing also the ontology (if this is loaded via the configuration, as explained later within this document).

 ```bash
 $ renku graphvis display